Radcliffe Camera: Everything You Need to Know About Oxford’s Famous Library

 James Gibbs was the architect responsible for designing the Radcliffe Camera.
 He was born in Scotland in 1682, though he cut his teeth in the architecture sphere in Rome before moving to England to continue working.

-Gibbs was selected to design the Radcliffe Camera out of a rather impressive pool of architects (including Nicholas Hawksmoor who co-designed London’s The Old Royal Naval College among many other prestigious buildings ) who each submitted their own designs.
+Gibbs was selected to design the Radcliffe Camera out of a rather impressive pool of architects who each submitted their own designs.
+One of them was Nicholas Hawksmoor—who co-designed London’s The Old Royal Naval College, among many other prestigious buildings.

 Funnily enough, Gibbs’ design was actually very similar to an earlier piece created by Hawksmoor.